onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 https://x.com/naval/status/1714119368358207872
 The biggest big is our system
 https://x.com/KirilovVik/status/1714212060345626836
-The biggest big is changing our system such that the stardust that we are ends up home amongst the stars
+The biggest big is changing our system such that the stardust that we are ends up once again among the stars

 We need a system that could answer why we chose X over Y